Rachel Corrie: MV Rachel Corrie

 On March 30, 2010, an 1800-tonne vessel was bought at auction in Dundalk, Ireland, for €70,000 by the Free Gaza Movement.
 It was outfitted for use in a voyage to Gaza, named in honour of Rachel Corrie and launched May 12, 2010.
 It sailed to join a flotilla intended to break the blockade of the Gaza Strip.
 The flotilla was intercepted; however, the MV Rachel Corrie had not reached the other ships and continued towards Gaza by itself.
 Israeli navy officers addressed the ship as "Linda"—the vessel's name before it was renamed for Rachel Corrie.
 The ship was intercepted by the Israeli navy on Saturday, June 5, 2010, 23 miles off the coast, and diverted to the port of Ashdod.
 There the cargo was to be inspected and sent over land to Gaza.

 Symbolic gravestone in Iran

 On the twelfth anniversary of Corrie's death, a symbolic gravestone with her name was installed in the Tehran cemetery to honor her by the Commemoration of Martyrs of movement of the Islamic World's Staff.
 Near her symbolic gravestone are twelve other symbolic gravestones.

+Revelation of Caterpillar surveillance

+In 2017, documents emerged that showed Caterpillar had hired private investigators to spy on the family of Rachel Corrie following her killing in early 2003.

+Parents' lawsuit

+In 2005, Corrie's parents filed a civil lawsuit, charging the Israeli state with not conducting a full and credible investigation into the case and therefore holding responsibility for her death.
+They contended that either she had been intentionally killed or the Israeli soldiers on scene had acted with reckless neglect.
+They sued for a symbolic US$1 in damages.
+However, an Israeli court rejected their suit in August 2012 and upheld the results of the military's investigation, ruling that the Israeli government was not responsible for Corrie's death, again attracting criticism from Amnesty International, HRW, and various activists.
+An appeal against this ruling was heard on May 21, 2014, but was ultimately rejected by the Supreme Court of Israel on February 14, 2015.

+May 2024 arson attack

+During the ongoing Gaza war protests in the United States, a presumably pro-Palestinian group calling itself "Rachel Corrie's Ghost Brigade" reported that it had cut through a fence at a Portland police facility and burned 17 police cars on 2 May 2024.